sith-lab/amulet/README.md

 This is AMuLeT, the Automated Microarchitectural Leak Tester.

-AMuLeT is a white-box fuzz testing framework, which uses relational testing to find microarchitectural system leakage.
-We test a reference architectural simulator ([Unicorn Engine](https://www.unicorn-engine.org/)) against a theoretical microarchitectural defense, typically implemented in the microarchtectural simulator [gem5](https://www.gem5.org/).
-For any 2 test cases (program + input), if their end state is architecturally equivalent (i.e. registers, data values) but not microarchitecturally equivalent (i.e. cache state, branch predictor tables), then we can determine that this test case causes a microarchitectural leak in the defense.
+AMuLeT is a fuzz testing framework, which uses relational testing to find microarchitectural leakages in simulated CPUs and in Spectre countermeasures modeled in microarchitectural simulators.
+We compare executions on an emulater ([Unicorn Engine](https://www.unicorn-engine.org/)) and on a defense implemented in a microarchitectural simulator [gem5](https://www.gem5.org/).
+If it finds 2 test cases (program + input) with the same emulated behavior, but different microarchitectural behavior (i.e. cache state, branch predictor state, etc.), it flags a microarchitectural leak in the defense.

-This work builds upon and is inspired by [Revizor](https://github.com/microsoft/sca-fuzzer).
+For more details, please take a look at our [ASPLOS'25](https://gururaj-s.github.io/assets/pdf/ASPLOS25_Amulet.pdf) paper.

+If you use our tool, please cite our paper:
+**AMuLeT: Automated Design-Time Testing of Secure Speculation Countermeasures**.
+Bo Fu*, Leo Tenenbaum*, David Adler, Assaf Klein, Arpit Gogia, Alaa R. Alameldeen, Marco Guarnieri, Mark Silberstein, Oleksii Oleksenko, and Gururaj Saileshwar
+In *30th ACM International Conference on Architectural Support for Programming Languages and Operating Systems (ASPLOS), 2025*

 # Supported Defenses (so far):
 - Baseline (no defense)